-I groggily answered the ringing phone at 6am, and was alarmed to hear an official-sounding robotic voice telling me that there were two suspicious charges to my Visa card.
+I groggily answered the ringing phone at 6am, and was alarmed to hear an official-sounding robotic voice.
+“This is the alert system with Visa (or Mastercard) account services!”
+It went on to tell me that there were two suspicious charges to my Visa card.
 It went on to describe the charges, which were in the hundreds of dollars.
 Press 1 to accept these charges, press 2 to reject them and be connected to a customer service representative.
 Find out what to do instead, so you don’t fall prey to this new credit card scam.

 This post may contain affiliate links, which means I make a small commission if you decide to purchase something through that link.
 This has no cost to you, and in some cases may give you a discount off the regular price.
 If you do make a purchase, thank you for supporting my blog!
 I only recommend products and services that I truly believe in, and all opinions expressed are my own.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclaimers for more information.

-- The call sounds official, coming from your bank or credit card company.
-In my case, it was a robot voice, which sounded exactly like when you call the bank and get their robotic system before connecting to a human.
+- The automated call from Visa about charges sounds official – “this is an important message regarding your credit card account”.
+It sounds exactly like when you call the bank and get their robotic system before connecting to a human.
 This was high quality!

 - The call then gives you the choice to accept the charges by pressing 1, or preventing the charges, by pressing 2.
-Naturally everyone will press 2, because these charges don’t exist!
+Naturally they expect people will press 2, because these charges don’t exist!

 - At that point, you are connected to a person, who will “help” you.
 This is where they start phishing for information.
 In my case, I hung up because I was exhausted, and I’d already declared the charges were not valid.
 I did not yet realize I was being scammed, but I decided to phone back later in the day.